XueyingBai/An-overlapping-community-detection-algorithm-based-on-density-peaks/README.md

 http://www.sciencedirect.com/science/article/pii/S092523121631400X

 ## Manual
-In main directory, run "cluster_dp_overlap_rd.m", follow the instructions.
+In OCDDP directory, run "cluster_dp_overlap_rd.m", follow the instructions.

 The EQ evaluation function is in file "calculateEQ.m".
 A result storage function is also in this file.